oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-local-data/load-local-data.md

 In this lab, you will:
 * Download two **.csv** data files to your local computer from the MovieStream data lake (Oracle Object Storage buckets).
-* Navigate to the Data Load utility of Oracle Autonomous Database Data Tools.
+* Navigate to the Data Load utility of Oracle Autonomous AI Database Data Tools.
-* Load data from the .csv files to your autonomous database instance.
+* Load data from the .csv files to your Oracle Autonomous AI Database instance.

 ### Prerequisites

-This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 2: Provision the Autonomous AI Database Instance**, from the **Contents** menu on the left.

 <!-- Begin liveLabs section of task -->